Best Investment Brokerage Platform for US Stocks 2023

 When you want to invest in US stocks, you will need to have an investment brokerage account.
 With some many brokerages in the market, it may be difficult to choose one.
 Here are some factors you can take into consideration before making your choice.

 There are many stock exchanges worldwide and it can be a form of diversification when you invest in stocks from different countries.
-If you have plans to but do not want to be limited to the US stocks, you may prefer to find a broker that has access to not only the US market but also securities markets of other countries.
+If you have plans to but do not want to be limited to the US stocks, you may prefer to find a broker that has access to not only the US market but also securities in other countries' markets.

 Platform's Ease of Use